pybamm-team/sundials-vcpkg-registry/README.md

 ### Why a separate registry?

-sundials [is available through vcpkg](https://github.com/microsoft/vcpkg/tree/master/ports/sundials), but is compiled without KLU support.
+Sundials [is available through vcpkg](https://github.com/microsoft/vcpkg/tree/master/ports/sundials), but is compiled without KLU support.
 To enable this, the portfile (among other things) must be modified to enable KLU support (i.e. setting `KLU_ENABLE` to `TRUE`) but also find the SuiteSparse library.